younggg96/frontend-prep-interview/BasicBQ/index.md

 4. 项目经验
 Can you describe a project you're proud of?

+one of my proudest project is the web application I designed and developed at VW.
+I am the tech lead on this project and led a team of 3 to design and developed the current UI web application and brought it to production. in this project, I designed and worked on most of the major features such as the xxx pages and xxx pagesx...
+I still can remeber the moment that the web app went live and how proud and happy I felt.

 One project I’m really proud of is a mobile app I built at Alexander Anderson Real Estate.
 The goal was to help users prepare for and get their real estate licenses.
 I built the entire front end using React Native, including features like learning modules, progress tracking, and scheduling.

 It was a solo project on the front-end side, so I got to own everything—from designing the UI to integrating with the backend and making sure it worked smoothly on both iOS and Android.
 Seeing the app go from concept to something real that people used and gave positive feedback on was really rewarding.